octaniumdev/minimal/README.md

 ![Remake 2v](https://user-images.githubusercontent.com/80048740/111190611-502cd180-85c8-11eb-82cb-684c6dafbb6d.png)
-# Minimal Bot
+# Minimal Bot | By Cob:web Development

 Minimal is a simple, open source and easy to use Discord.JS bot which will have moderation, fun and utility commands!

 # Made with love by Cob:web Development and our Open source contributors:

-Amy Pearl - Lead Developer
+Jaiden Collins - Lead Developer

 Adam Salt - Developer